 From there, Leiko manages to evade their attempts to tackle her as he completes a pass to Wasabi who makes a break for the other side of the court while fending off the remaining players.
 Just then, Fred steps in and summons the strength of his inner monster as he tackles his teammate in order to break up their charade.
 Despite the energetic moment, he then says that the players and coaching staff have a near-impossible match-up with Hampton High coming soon.

 GoGo decides that she and her teammates will help Southport’s football team out, but Hiro reminds them that they have superpowers which would give them an unfair advantage.
-Despite her initial intent on bailing on their mission and go back to Japan, Leiko says that they’re still heroes and that they’re going to help out.
+Despite her initial intent on bailing on their mission and heading back to Japan, Leiko says that they’re still heroes and that they’re going to help out.
 Afterwards, Issue 2 ends with the secret stalker looking over the pictures of our protagonists.
-It turns out that he has five of the six crystals in his possession and decides to go after one of Big Hero 6’s member to complete his objective.
-As such, he sets his sights onto Honey Lemon.
+It turns out that the mystery figure has five of the six crystals in his possession and decides to go after one of Big Hero 6’s member to complete the objective.
+As such, the fiend sets his sights onto Honey Lemon.

 Later on, the game is winding down as the Strikers find themselves down by seven points.
 With only seconds remaining for one final play, GoGo manages to complete a touchdown pass to her teammate.
 Instead of kicking an extra point to tie and head into overtime, Port Green decides to try a two-point conversion for the win.
 Fortunately, a fellow Striker manages to reach for the goal line and has the football break the plane as they win the game.
 Afterwards, Fred tells Leiko that this game won’t count towards the final standings, but she says that today’s venture wasn’t about that at all as her teammates raise her up onto their shoulders.
 After that, she says that she and Wasabi aren’t going to be a part of their football team moving forward since they’re only exchange students.
 The main lesson that she was intending on teaching them was that she and her teammate helped them play like a well-oiled football squad and their performance proved that they now have a solid foundation to build upon.
 Afterwards, Fred compliments them for their hidden purpose as GoGo tells him that her means of surprising people is how she wins.